piroor/tweetbot.sh/README.md

      * keyword: `Hello`
      * valiation: nothing
      * response message: `Hi!
 I'm fine!`
+   * `-res Hello 10`
+     * keyword: `Hello`
+     * valiation: nothing
+     * response message: specified with the index `10`, so, the tenth message in the definition file will be removed.

 This command unregisters an existing keyword, valiation of the keyword, and a response message.
 Both valiation and message are optional.